THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/index.md

 npm i @thg-altitude/astro-integration
 ```

-## Usage
+## Invoking the integration

-Add the astro-integration to your `astro.config.mjs` file:
+The build config and `altitudeMiddleware` function should be imported and passed as an argument to the integration as shown below.

 ```js
 // astro.config.mjs